xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 - [MarkdownDeep](https://github.com/toptensoftware/markdowndeep): Full parser, code repo is a bit rough though, some extensions.
 - [CommonMark.NET](https://github.com/Knagis/CommonMark.NET): Full parser, port of [cmark](https://github.com/jgm/cmark), no extensions (on master)

-Among the existing implems, two of them were out of the crowd: MarkdownDeep and CommonMark.NET, but they were still lacking what I was looking for:
+Among the existing .NET library, two of them were out of the crowd: MarkdownDeep and CommonMark.NET, but they were still lacking what I was looking for:

 <div class="table-responsive">
   <table class="table" style="font-size: 1.4rem">